sonatype-nexus-community/nexus-repository-apt/README.md

 enabled by default.

->If you are an APT user upgrading to 3.17 setting ```nexus.apt.enabled=true``` in ```./etc/nexus.properties``` will enable the plugin. **You will not be able to install the community plugin.**
+>If you are an APT user upgrading to 3.17 setting ```nexus.apt.enabled=true``` in ```./etc/nexus.properties``` will enable the plugin. **You will not be able to install the community plugin.** Beyond setting the property no other change is required and your existing data will remain intact.

 >There are some differences from the community version of the plugin.
 First of all, we have added component records for the Debian files which adds support for features such as *Search*, *Cleanup Policies*, *Tagging (PRO only)*